awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/using-features.managing.ec2.md

 For large\-scale, high\-availability applications, use a pool of instances to ensure that capacity is not greatly affected if any single instance goes down\.
 Start with an instance type that allows you to run five instances under moderate load during normal hours\.
 If any instance fails, the rest of the instances can absorb the rest of the traffic\.
 The capacity buffer also allows time for the environment to scale up as traffic begins to rise during peak hours\.

-For more information about Amazon EC2 instance families and types, see [Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the *Amazon Elastic Compute Cloud User Guide*\.
+For more information about Amazon EC2 instance families and types, see [Instance Types](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/instance-types.html) in the *Amazon EC2 User Guide for Linux Instances*\.

 When you enable Spot Instance requests for your environment, this configuration page shows a list of **Instance types** instead of a single setting\.
 You can select one or more instance types for your Spot Instances\.
 For details, see [Spot instance support](using-features.managing.as.md#environments-cfg-autoscaling-spot)\.